Safe Christmas Travel | Travel Safety Tips for Students

 So, What Can You Do?

-Whether on the train itself or at a station, staying alert and actively reporting inappropriate behaviours promotes a safer environment for everyone.
+Whether on the specific mode of transport itself or at a station, staying alert and actively reporting inappropriate behaviours promotes a safer environment for everyone

 These behaviours can be anything from unwanted physical contact, to invading personal space, to inappropriate comments, to persistent staring — anything, essentially, that makes you or others around you feel uncomfortable.

-Additionally, tools like The British Transport Police’s Railway Guardian app allow anonymous reporting, enabling you to be an active bystander without putting yourself in harm’s way.
+Additionally, tools like imabi Travel Guardian app allow anonymous reporting, enabling you to be an active bystander without putting yourself in harm’s way.

 Staying Connected During Christmas Travel